asadbinkhalid/Donation-Management-System/README.md

 A desktop application with GUI portal that fulfils the need of any organisation's donation management bookkeeping needs.

 ## Project Description
 This desktop application is made using Java with SQL Server database using many common design principles of Object Oriented programming.
-Front-end of this applicationn is made using Java Swing Library
+Front-end of this applicationn is made using Java Swing Library.

 ## Features
 - Three separate dashboards for Managers, Donors, and Beneficiaries